IBM-Bluemix-Docs/java/spring.md

 Spring Boot has two controls to configure which Actuators are active at runtime, Actuators can be "enabled", and "exposed".
 To be able be reachable, an Actuator must be both.
 By default many endpoints are enabled, but only health and info are exposed.
 Additionally if Spring Security is enabled for the application, access must be explicitly allowed to the Actuator endpoints.

 The Actuator in Spring Boot 1 has its own security configuration, usually configured in application.properties.
 Instead of "enabled" and "exposed", there is "enabled", and "sensitive".
 Sensitive endpoints require authentication if served over HTTP.
 By default, the /metrics endpoint of the Spring Boot Actuator is enabled in Spring Boot 1, but it is considered sensitive and thus requires authorization, or to be set as not sensitive.
 For some environments, configuring Spring Security might be the right answer, but in Kubernetes, metrics endpoints remain internal to the cluster.
-For more information check the [Spring Boot 1 Actuator docs](https://docs.spring.io/spring-boot/docs/1.5.2.RELEASE/reference/htmlsingle/#production-ready)
+For more information, check the [Spring Boot 1 Actuator docs](https://docs.spring.io/spring-boot/docs/1.5.2.RELEASE/reference/htmlsingle/#production-ready).
 {: note}

 ## Spring Cloud